Iroghama/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 6-third-line  file prints the third line of a file to the screen The 8-cwd_state file  contains a script that redirects the output of a command to a file The 9-duplicate_last_line file  contains a script that duplicates thelast line of a file by means of output redirection
+The 6-third-line  file prints the third line of a file to the screen The 8-cwd_state file  contains a script that redirects the output of a command to a file The 9-duplicate_last_line file  contains a script that duplicates thelast line of a file by means of output redirection The 10-no_more_js file removes every js file in the working directory and its subdirectories